Entanglement cost in practical scenarios: Detailed proof of Theorem

 where the notation $\{X\ge 0\}$, for a self-adjoint operator $X$, is used to indicate the projector onto the subspace where $X\ge 0$. \end{definition}

-We first note that, by definitions~(\ref{eq:19}),~(\ref{eq:22}) and~(\ref{eq:def1}), we have:
+We first note that, by definitions~(\ref{eq:19}) and~(\ref{eq:22}), we have:

-Then we prove the following lemma: \begin{lemma} For any bipartite state $\rho_{AB}$,
+We then prove the following lemma: \begin{lemma} For any bipartite state $\rho_{AB}$, with a pure-state ensemble decomposition $\mE$, let $\rho_{RAB}^\mE$ denote its c-q extension.
+Then using the notation of (11), we have

-where $\hat\rho_{RA}:=\left\{\rho_{RA}^{\otimes n}\left|\rho_{RAB}\in \mD(\rho_{AB})\right.\right\}_{n\ge 1}$, $\hat\sigma_R:=\{\sigma_R^n\in\states(\sH_R^{\otimes n})\}_{n\ge 1}$, and $\hat\openone_A:=\{\openone_A^{\otimes n}\}_{n\ge 1}$. \end{lemma}
+where $\hat\rho_{RA}^{\mE}:=\left\{(\rho_{RA}^{\mE})^{\otimes n}\right\}_{n\ge 1}$, $\hat\openone_A:=\{\openone_A^{\otimes n}\}_{n\ge 1}$, and $\hat\sigma_R:=\{\sigma_R^n\in\states(\sH_R^{\otimes n})\}_{n\ge 1}$. \end{lemma}

 {\bf Proof}.
-Let $\varrho_{RAB}$ be the c-q extension of $\rho_{AB}$ for which the maximum in the r.h.s. of eq.~(\ref{eq:rhs}) is achieved, and let $\varrho_{RA}$ be its reduced state.
-Note that, for any fixed $\eps> 0$,
+Let $\bar\mE$ be the pure state ensemble decomposition of $\rho_{AB}$ for which the maximum on the r.h.s. of eq.~(\ref{eq:rhs}) is achieved, and let $\rho_{RA}^{\bar\mE}$ be its reduced state.
+Since $\bar\mE$ is fixed, in the following, we drop the superscript whenever no confusion arises, denoting $\rho_{RA}^{\bar\mE}$ simply as $\rho_{RA}$.